edvin-norrman/tic-tac-toe/README.md

 # tick-tack-toe
-A cli ticka tack toe game made in rust with an optimal ai opponent.
+Tick tack toe playable in the console against a perfect AI opponent.

+Cordinates for moves should be written with two numbers separated by a ',' e.g. "1, 2".